willjwon/sc245-artifact/README.md

 - Target: `Perf`, `PerfPerCost`
 - TrainingLoop: `NoOverlap`, `Overlap`

-Once invoked, the optimizer tries to optimize the network BW distribution under given setup.
+Once invoked, the optimizer tries to optimize the network BW distribution under the given setup.
 You can run this until the BW allocation saturates.

 ## Reproducing Table VI
 In order to reproduce Table VI, You can go through optimizationb of four configurations.